 - Ask, “So why do you mean that?”

-- Bootcamps are moving to 30-minute sessions (interesting).
+- Bootcamps are moving to 30-minute sessions (engaging).

 The Missing Link in Creating a 7-Figure Facility from Scratch with Alwyn Cosgrove

 I have been in the fitness industry since 1994.
-I have been reading and listening to Alwyn Cosgrove for years but had yet to see him live.
-I finally did and it was well worth it from a content and entertainment point of view.
+I’ve been following Alwyn Cosgrove’s work for a long time, but I have not yet had the pleasure of seeing him perform live.
+I finally did, and it was well worth it from a content and entertainment point of view.

 Some of the highlights from Alwyn: